Conference in Havana will include performance of works by Tania León

 CareerGirls.org, an organization dedicated to providing young girls of all income levels and ethnic backgrounds with the academic tools and support they need to achieve their professional aspirations, features Tania León in a series of videos in their "I want to be a Performing Arts Professional" section.
 Visit the site and watch the videos.

-Symphony Space names composer Tania León as Artistic Director of the Composers Now Festival, the acclaimed city-wide, multi-institution, month-long music event that highlights today!s composers.
+Tania León, founder of Symphony Space's Composers Now Festival, has assumed the Artistic Director's role in the acclaimed city-wide, multi-institution, month-long music event that highlights today!s composers.

 A vital personality on today's music scene, León is highly regarded as a composer and conductor recognized for her accomplishments as an educator